What is a Cost Basis?

 #3 – Weighted Average Cost Method

 This method records the value of the stock on an average cost basis.
 This method generally followed in mutual funds.
 Suppose 4 units purchased @$10 and 6 units purchased at $20.

 The calculation will be [(4×$10)+(6× $20)]/4 units + 6 units = $16 average cost per unit.

-- The cost method is very useful for financial reporting purposes otherwise it would be difficult for recording for those assets which are volatile in nature For example, market price of the share is volatile in nature and it changes every second if we start recording the transaction based on market price then it would be difficult to maintain books according to such change.
+- The cost method is beneficial for financial reporting purposes.
+Otherwise, it would be difficult for recording for those assets which are volatile.
+E.g., the market price of the share is volatile, and it changes every second if we start recording the transaction based on market price, then it would be difficult to maintain books according to such change.

-- X purchase a machine of $ 15000 And paid installation, brokerage, duty, fee, totaling $ 5000.
-They have also paid some expenses not related to the asset of $ 500.
+- Mr. X purchases a machine of $ 15000 and pays installation, brokerage, duty, fee, totaling $ 5000.
+He also pays some expenses not related to the asset of $ 500.

-In this case, as per cost basis, the cost of assets will be $ 20000 because it is related to the purchase of asset but it will not include $ 500 to the cost of the asset because it is not related to the asset.
+In this case, as per cost basis, the cost of assets will be $ 20000 because it is related to the purchase of assets.
+However, it will not include $ 500 to the cost of the asset because it is not related to the asset.

-- Cost Basis is very important to maintain tax balance across the country otherwise tax on short term capital gains will be as high as the income tax rate which carries a lower tax rate as compared to income tax rates.
+- Cost Basis is essential to maintain tax balance across the country; otherwise, tax on short term capital gains will be as high as the income tax rate, which carries a lower tax rate as compared to income tax rates.

-- Under the cost basis price of stock remain the same even if the share is split which avoids unnecessary recording.
-For example, X purchased 100 shares at a price of $1000 @ 10 each.
-Now the share split into 50 shares, the initial cost $ 1000 will remain the same but now the price for each share will be $ 20 instead of $ 10 each.
+- Under the cost basis price of stock remain the same even if the share is split, which avoids unnecessary recording.
+For example, X purchased 100 shares at $1000 @ 10 each.
+Now the share split into 50 shares.
+The initial cost of $ 1000 will remain the same, but now the price for each share will be $ 20 instead of $ 10 each.

 - A cost basis does not indicate the actual price of the asset.